StanislasMzx/PoinCarWash/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+The Makefile is designed to build with Clang so make sure to have it installed

 - llvm
   ```sh